 Privacy and Security Policies

-We will never publish your profile anywhere public as an advertisement or "teaser."
+We will never put your profile out for public viewing.

 Since profiles are not published anywhere public, this also means they will not be indexed by search engines.

-Unlike many social sites, none of the information here originated elsewhere, nor will it be sent or displayed elsewhere.
+Unlike many social sites, none of our member profiles originated elsewhere, nor will they be sent or displayed elsewhere.

-Nothing here came from any other site or will be subsequently posted on any other site.
+None of our members were imported from any other site; none of our members will subsequently be posted on any other site.

-Nothing whatsoever will be syndicated, sold, or disseminated elsewhere.
+Nothing whatsoever regarding any member will be syndicated, sold, or disseminated elsewhere.